gmtmcd/Level-4-Individual-Project/timelog.md

 ### 11 Feb 2021
 * *3 hours* Continued work on the evaluation
-* *4 hours* Finished first draft of the evaluation section [10.5 hours]
+* *4 hours* Finished first draft of the evaluation section

 ### 12 Feb 2021
-* *2.5 hours* Created first draft of the requirements section, although this needs more detail and further work on it needed
+* *2.5 hours* Created first draft of the requirements section, although this needs more detail and further work on it needed [13 hours]
+* *0.5 hours* Created labels and headings for design,